-Our Marketing Services team is able to help with image optimization, lazy loading capability, force site caching, plugin and theme clean up/deletions, backend updates, and a CDN to deliver content quickly.
+Our Marketing Services team is able to help with image optimization, lazy loading capability, force site caching, plugin and theme clean-up/deletions, backend updates, and a CDN to deliver content quickly.

 Core Web Vitals

 When trying to improve the Google desktop and mobile PageSpeed scores, it is important for users to note their site's Core Web Vitals.
-Announced in 2020 by Google, Core Web Vitals are a set of metrics based on how quickly webpage loads, become interactive, and offer visual stability.
-It is the latest in a series of moves that Google has made to integrate UX into their algorithm.
+Announced in 2020 by Google, Core Web Vitals are a set of metrics based on how quickly webpages load, become interactive and offer visual stability.
+It is the latest in a series of moves that Google has made to integrate UX into its algorithm.
 According to Google, these factors are important enough to be measured by all site owners.
 Google plans to use core web vitals as a ranking factor in 2021.
 This means that pages with strong scores will have an edge when it comes to SEO.
 Core Web Vitals contribute to the site's PageSpeed score.
 In order to improve PageSpeed, a user will need to work to improve their Core Web Vitals.

 Test it out